Kagami/wybm/README.md

 ## Troubleshooting

-### ytdl exited with code 3221225781
+### ytdl exited with code 3221225781 (Windows)

 Install [Microsoft Visual C++ 2010 Redistributable Package (x86)](https://www.microsoft.com/en-US/download/details.aspx?id=5555).

 ### ytdl exited with code 1

 Make sure you're using the latest version of wybm.
-File an issue if problem still persist, most probably YouTube changed something on the site and youtube-dl upgrade is needed. **NOTE:** wybm will use system (i.e. in the PATH) youtube-dl.exe and mkvinfo.exe if available.
+File an issue if problem still persist, most probably YouTube changed something on the site and youtube-dl upgrade is needed. **NOTE:** wybm will use system (i.e. in the PATH) youtube-dl and mkvinfo if available.

 ### No (VP9) formats available